5 Easy Gambits That Win Fast: Rapid-Fire Weapons for the Ambitious Player

 Key Concepts:

-The BDG sacrifices a pawn in exchange for central control, piece activity, and early threats on f7 and h7.
-It’s often described as a “reversed King’s Gambit.”
+The BDG gives up a pawn for the center, piece play and early threats against f7 and h7.
+It is frequently called the “reversed King’s Gambit.”

 Main Line: